 What stores accept Bitcoin?

 Do you have a few Bitcoins you’d like to spend, but you’re not sure if any shopping near you accept the cryptocurrency as a mode of payment?
-Some websites have an updated virtual map of places that take Bitcoin payments.
+Some websites have an updated virtual map of places that take Bitcoin payments when shopping.
 For example, Coinmap lets businesses who take Bitcoin add their addresses, so potential customers can quickly locate them.
 Some big companies have also dipped their toes into Bitcoin payments in the past.
 For example, KFC launched a limited time “The Bitcoin Bucket” offer in 2018.
 The product quickly sold out, which is a pretty good sign, if any big stores would like to roll out such products full-scale.